WINTON GROUP Ltd Sells 14,975 Shares of Hanmi Financial Co. (NASDAQ:HAFC)

 WINTON GROUP Ltd reduced its stake in Hanmi Financial Co.
 (NASDAQ:HAFC – Free Report) by 36.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 26,089 shares of the bank’s stock after selling 14,975 shares during the period.
 WINTON GROUP Ltd owned approximately 0.09% of Hanmi Financial worth $423,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also made changes to their positions in the stock.
-EMC Capital Management lifted its stake in Hanmi Financial by 69.2% during the third quarter.
-EMC Capital Management now owns 10,810 shares of the bank’s stock worth $175,000 after purchasing an additional 4,422 shares during the last quarter.
-Deutsche Bank AG lifted its stake in Hanmi Financial by 35.0% during the third quarter.
-Deutsche Bank AG now owns 16,020 shares of the bank’s stock worth $260,000 after purchasing an additional 4,152 shares during the last quarter.
-Campbell & CO Investment Adviser LLC lifted its stake in Hanmi Financial by 23.1% during the third quarter.
-Campbell & CO Investment Adviser LLC now owns 27,446 shares of the bank’s stock worth $445,000 after purchasing an additional 5,142 shares during the last quarter.
-Shell Asset Management Co. lifted its stake in Hanmi Financial by 161.9% during the third quarter.
-Shell Asset Management Co. now owns 20,360 shares of the bank’s stock worth $330,000 after purchasing an additional 12,585 shares during the last quarter.
-Finally, Swiss National Bank lifted its stake in Hanmi Financial by 2.1% during the third quarter.
-Swiss National Bank now owns 67,200 shares of the bank’s stock worth $1,091,000 after purchasing an additional 1,400 shares during the last quarter.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
+The Manufacturers Life Insurance Company lifted its stake in Hanmi Financial by 4.7% during the second quarter.
+The Manufacturers Life Insurance Company now owns 12,435 shares of the bank’s stock worth $186,000 after purchasing an additional 562 shares during the last quarter.
+Sei Investments Co. lifted its stake in Hanmi Financial by 3.1% during the second quarter.
+Sei Investments Co. now owns 21,327 shares of the bank’s stock worth $462,000 after purchasing an additional 633 shares during the last quarter.
+Rhumbline Advisers lifted its stake in Hanmi Financial by 1.0% during the second quarter.
+Rhumbline Advisers now owns 89,228 shares of the bank’s stock worth $2,002,000 after purchasing an additional 856 shares during the last quarter.
+Teacher Retirement System of Texas lifted its stake in Hanmi Financial by 3.4% during the third quarter.
+Teacher Retirement System of Texas now owns 28,605 shares of the bank’s stock worth $464,000 after purchasing an additional 933 shares during the last quarter.
+Finally, Mirae Asset Global Investments Co.
+Ltd. lifted its stake in Hanmi Financial by 6.1% during the third quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 16,519 shares of the bank’s stock worth $268,000 after purchasing an additional 953 shares during the last quarter.
 88.03% of the stock is currently owned by institutional investors.

 Hanmi Financial Stock Down 0.7 %